futurera/coding-challenge/README.md

 4. To test your codes, cd to coding-challenge/src folder, and then:

-  4.1 `javac io/futurera/algorithm/{the java file you are going to test}` 4.2 `java -cp . io/futurera/algorithm/{the class file you are going to test, without file extension)`
+  - `javac io/futurera/algorithm/{the java file you are going to test}`
+  - `java -cp . io/futurera/algorithm/{the class file you are going to test, without file extension)`

+  The first line compiles the file, while the second line executes the main function in the class.
 Make sure you have the .(dot) in the right place in 3.2. e.g., to test RemoveFirstDuplicatesFromSortedArray, you need to execute the two commands here:

   `javac io/futurera/algorithm/RemoveFirstDuplicatesFromSortedArray.java`